 - The Executive officer of the Chartering Organization.
 In a Catholic parish, this will be the pastor, and in most cases his information including social security number will be required on a membership application (for background check), but they should not have to pay dues.

 - The Chartered Organization Representative.
 This adult leader acts as the liaison between the troop and parish or school and must approve all other adult leaders.
-For the BSA and Trail Life, this person must fill out a membership application, complete youth protection and if not already registered pay the annual membership fee.
+For the BSA and American Heritage, this person must fill out a membership application, complete youth protection and if not already registered pay the annual membership fee.
 If the organization already sponsors other scouting units, then this person must be the same for all of them.

 - Committee Chair.
 This adult leader leads the behind the scenes administrative tasks of the troop.
 This person must be registered in the national organization, complete youth protection and pay any annual membership fees.